taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 #### Business Entity Daily DAG

+The final part of the equation is our data pipeline that evaluates newly incoming business entities each day.
 This DAG calls out to the public Colorado Information Marketplace API every day at 6 AM MT and fetches yesterday's Colorado Business Entity data for processing.
 It then cleans the data, joins matching County data based on Zip and City and then assigns an appropriate subsidy tier.
 This DAG involves several tasks to ingest, clean, validate, enrich, and load data from the data.colorado.gov API into production tables.
 Below is a breakdown of each task and its purpose.

 ---